Kingdom of God belongs to children

 Teaching kids about the Kingdom of God

 Someone might ask, “Should we teach kids about Jesus or save our resources for teaching adults, since the kingdom of God belongs to children anyway?”
 Of course we should teach kids as well!
-Even though children are not fully responsible for their actions as kids, they will be when they grow up.
+Even though children may not be fully mindful of their actions, they will be responsible for them when they grow up.
 If we teach our kids when they are young, they will remember the teachings when they get older.

 The Bible says in Proverbs: “Train up a child in the way he should go; even when he is old he will not depart from it” (Proverbs 22:6).